How to Move the Taskbar in Windows 11

 How to Move the Taskbar to the Top, Left, or Right of the Screen

 As previously mentioned, there is no direct way in Windows 11 to move the entire taskbar.
-There was a registry hack that let you change the taskbar’s location, but it got removed in the 2022 Windows 22H2 build. has since been removed by Microsoft. below was for You can also move the taskbar to the top of the screen.
+There was a registry hack that let you change the taskbar’s location, but it got removed in the 2022 Windows 22H2 build.
+You can also move the taskbar to the top of the screen.
 Here’s how:

 - In the location address field, enter the following: